cloud-on-prem/kafka-docker-ssl/README.md

 1. To access the Control Center, visit [http://localhost:9021](http://localhost:9021)
 2. To access the Rest Proxy, interact with [http://localhost:8082](http://localhost:8082)
-3. Broker is available at `localhost:9092`
+3. Broker is available at `localhost:19092`
-4. Zookeeper is available at `localhost:2181`

 ### Running Kafka Tools